.png)

 Together, these metrics assess fraud detection performance, user friction, and system reliability.

-Incode demonstrated stable error rates across smartphone models and document types, reflecting robustness under varied capture conditions.
-Consistency under real-world variability is critical for both government and commercial deployments.
+Remote identity systems must perform consistently across a wide range of devices and issuing authorities.
+Incode demonstrated stable error rates across smartphone models and document types, reflecting robustness under varied capture conditions, which is critical for both government and commercial deployments.

 If you'd like to learn more about how Incode applies these capabilities across workforce identity, digital onboarding, and high-risk authentication flows, contact the Incode team.